 We know what we’d pick—and we’re not alone in that.
 In fact, 67% of SaaS users prefer self-serve support.
 In other words, your customers would be grateful if you provided them with in-product guidance when they need it the most.

-🦎Tip: With Chameleon, you can quickly create Tours to help users find their answers quickly and understand the value of your product.
-Here’s an example of a Tour built with Chameleon that would be relevant for our scenario from above.
+🦎 Tip: With Chameleon, you can quickly create Tours to help users find their answers quickly and understand the value of your product.
+Here’s an example of a Tour built with Chameleon that would be relevant to our scenario from above.

 When done well, in-app guidance appears before users encounter problems.
 This involves anticipating user problems and proactively addressing them—but we’ll have more on that shortly.